 The Friday Factor:

-Friday is a holy day in Morocco.
-As a result, some smaller Medina shops may close in the afternoon for prayer, and mosque tours can be limited.
-However, most modern malls and restaurants stay open.
+Friday is a holy day in Morocco, so some smaller Medina shops may close in the afternoon for prayer while mosque tours can become more limited.
+Most modern malls and restaurants still remain open.

 Ask Before You Snap: